 18. Purchase Wisely

-Costco offers many incredible values — like the AMC 10-Pack Black Movie Tickets for $107.49 — but not all deals are created equal.
+Costco offers many incredible values — but not all deals are created equal.
 Check the price per unit — or ounce — to make sure your bulk purchase is actually saving you money.
 You’ll likely find that some items are cheaper when purchased in standard quantities at your local Target or supermarket.